swapnil-shah/react-hooks/README.md

 Import `useReducer` from React

 #### Step 2
-- Just like the other hooks userReducer is also a function we simply have to call it in our functional component
+- Just like the other hooks userReducer is also a function we simply have to call it in the functional component
 - `useReducer` accepts two arguments
   - reducer function
   - initial state